Application of projection algorithms to differential equations: boundary value problems: Preliminaries on Projection Methods

 and apply the DR method to the two sets $A$ and $B$.
-The product space projections for $x=(x_1,\dots,x_N)\in X^N = \mathbb{R}^{N\times N}$ are
+The product space projections for $x=(x_1,\dots,x_N)\in \mathbb{R}^{N\times N}$ are

 This is sometimes called the ``divide and concur'' method.
-See, for example, \cite{DRpara}.
-This method is particularly suited to parallelization.
+See, for example, \cite{Pierra,GE}.
+The ``divide and concur'' method is particularly well suited to parallelization.
 An alternative would be to use the cyclic Douglas-Rachford algorithm introduced in \cite{BTam}.